lovecosma/lovecosma.github.io/_posts/2020-10-18-user_authentication_with_react-redux.markdown

 ---

-I will explain how I achieved user authentication using Ruby on Rails api and a React-redux application.
-I will then demonstrate how to keep a user logged in through a page refresh.
+I will explain how to set up user authentication for a React-Redux app using a Ruby on Rails API.

 To complete this, we will need gem 'bcrypt', gem 'rack-cors' as dependencies.
 You can uncomment them in the gem file or add them if they aren't there.
 Then run: